Are you looking to buy a second-hand phone in Nepal? Get the latest 2026 guide with tips, certified sellers, DIY deals, and top used phone picks.

 4. Better for the environment

 I may sound like an activist, but e-waste is a real problem the world is facing right now.
-The tech companies are going on with all that “being environmentally friendly” shenanigans and are cutting down on the charger and earphones you used to get in the box with your new smartphone.
+Tech companies are continuing with all that “being environmentally friendly” shenanigans andcutting down on the charger and earphones you used to get in the box with your new smartphone.
+Butone of the most effective ways to be considerate of the environment is to reduce consumption and waste.
+And getting a second-hand mobile instead of a new one does exactly that—reduces consumption and waste!

 How to get a second-hand mobile in Nepal?